APPFL/APPFL/docs/changelog/index.rst

 - Fix the scheduling logic and logging of the ``QueueScheduler``, from `@Emon Dey <https://github.com/Emon-dey>`_.
 - Guard against a divide-by-zero (NaN) crash in ``dirichlet_noniid_partition``, from `@Sungmin Kang <https://github.com/sungminkg>`_.
 - Rename ``server.pem`` to ``server.crt`` for consistent naming of generated SSL certificates.
+- Log client metrics to Weights & Biases against the federated learning round rather than the implicit wandb step, so that all clients share a common x-axis instead of being spread over interleaved steps.
 - Lazily import ``Pillow`` so that it is only required when actually used.

 appfl v1.10.0